Get a Taste of Garden of Eve

 Shira was born on June 8, 2007.
-She wishes that all the animals could have “little dots on them and be green”.
+She loves gymnastics and horse-back riding.

 |Eve, Chris, Forest and Shira Kaplan-Walbrecht